openshift/enhancements/enhancements/installer/log-config.md

 properly configured?

-My weakly held opinion is that we should prevent attempting installs if `log-config.yaml` is supplied but is misconfigured.
+My weakly held opinion is that we should prevent attempting installs if `log-config.yaml` is supplied but misconfigured.
+This would be in line with existing installer behavior for the `--log-level` flag which errors if an invalid value is passed.
+Any additions to the config should be backwards compatible and the default path for the config file would not change.

 ### Drawbacks